waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Task Timestamps & Log
 - Suicune Hunt (Route 42): Started Turn 17642.
 - Investigation: Island center sweep 100% complete (Turn 17968).
-Re-checking Apricorn tree trigger at (28, 16).
+Suicune sprite NOT present at Apricorn trees (28, 16).
+- Hypothesis: Suicune might be in the northern corridor (Row 3-4) or requires a map refresh (enter/exit cave).
 - Northern Corridor: Path at (30, 6) leads North to Row 4.
 Corridor extends from X=30 to X=59.
-Western pocket at (10, 4) reachable via Mt.
-Mortar.
+Accessible via surfing north from eastern water.